FAQ

 How often should I worm my pet?

 Puppies are born already infected with roundworms and these are laying thousands of eggs by the time the pup is three weeks of age.
 So it is important to start worming at 2 weeks of age, and follow up at 3,4 and then 6, 8, 10 and 12 weeks.
-Thereafter worm monthly till 6 months, and then every 3 months.
+Thereafter, worm monthly until 6 months, and then every 3 months.
 Kittens need to be wormed every 2 weeks from 6 weeks until 12 weeks, monthly till 6 months, and then every 3 months.
 We will do a special programme for your puppy or kitten, depending on age at presentation and previous worming history.
-Adult cats and dogs are generally done four times per year unless they are at particular risk, such as in pregnancy, frequent hunters, or exposure to the sheep measles tapeworm.
+Adult cats and dogs are generally wormed four times per year unless they are at particular risk, such as in pregnancy, frequent hunters, or exposure to the sheep measles tapeworm.
 See the nurses at Halifax Veterinary Centre; their excellent advice is free of charge.